Skip to main content

 For AI agents

-Option 1 — read the error directly
+Option 1 — read the error envelope directly

-Every VonPayError thrown by @vonpay/checkout-node@>=0.3.0 and vonpay-checkout>=0.3.0 carries:
+Every API error response (and every VonPayError thrown by @vonpay/checkout-node) carries:

-err.code // canonical error code, e.g. "auth_invalid_key"
+err.code // canonical error code, e.g. "auth_invalid_key" — BRANCH ON THIS

-err.fix // human-imperative remediation (less specific than llmHint)
+err.fix // human-imperative remediation

 err.requestId // X-Request-Id for support correlation

-Option 2 — invoke the MCP tool
+Option 2 — reproduce and verify with the MCP tools

-If you're running with @vonpay/checkout-mcp loaded, call:
+If you're running with @vonpay/checkout-mcp loaded, use the available tools to diagnose and verify a failure:

-Option 3 — capture the integrator's environment
+Option 3 — verify the integrator's environment with the CLI

 What you should NOT do